 The Chicago Fed National Activity Index fell to 0.29 in August of 2021 from an upwardly revised 0.75 in July, pointing to slower, but still above-average growth.
 Production-related indicators contributed +0.11, down from +0.40 in July.
 The contribution of the sales, orders, and inventories category moved down to +0.03 from +0.07 in July; and the contribution of the employment, unemployment, and hours category to the CFNAI decreased to +0.12 in August from +0.38 in July.
 Meanwhile, the personal consumption and housing category contributed +0.03, up from –0.09 in July.
 The index’s three-month moving average, CFNAI-MA3, moved up to +0.43 in August from +0.36 in July. source: Federal Reserve Bank of Chicago

-The Chicago Fed National Activity Index (CFNAI) is designed to gauge overall economic activity and related inflationary pressure.
-The CFNAI is based on a weighted average of 85 existing monthly indicators of national economic activity.
-It has an average value of zero and a standard deviation of one.
-Since economic activity tends toward trend growth rate over time, a positive reading corresponds to growth above trend and a negative reading corresponds to growth below trend.
+Chicago Fed National Activity Index in the United States averaged 0 from 1967 until 2021, reaching an all time high of 5.99 in June of 2020 and a record low of -17.74 in April of 2020.
 This page provides the latest reported value for - United States Chicago Fed National Activity Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Chicago Fed National Activity Index - actual data, historical chart and calendar of releases - was last updated on July of 2018.
+United States Chicago Fed National Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.